Miscarriage: A Comprehensive Guide

 Most miscarriages happen during the first 12 weeks of pregnancy.
 The risk decreases significantly after hearing the baby's heartbeat around 8-10 weeks.
 While losing a pregnancy can feel devastating, it's important to know that most women who experience miscarriage go on to have healthy pregnancies later.

 Understanding miscarriage involves recognizing that it's usually not caused by anything the mother did or didn't do.
 The body naturally ends pregnancies that aren't developing normally.
-This process, while painful, is often the body's way of preventing more serious complications.
+This process is usually related to a pregnancy that is not developing normally, most often because of chromosomal abnormalities.

 Miscarriage is different from a stillbirth, which happens after 20 weeks of pregnancy.
 It's also not the same as an abortion, which is a chosen medical procedure to end a pregnancy.
 Knowing the difference helps people talk about pregnancy loss with clear, respectful language.